 Michael, who has been a social officer on the Gates Cambridge Scholars Council, says he would not have been able to do his PhD without the support of a Gates Cambridge Scholarship.
 He says he is committed to producing research that has a tangible application.
 He has also been involved in science outreach for several years, working in the US on trying to get under-represented groups interested in STEM subjects and in Cambridge he has done public engagement work at the Zoology museum.
 He hopes to continue his work on ecology, to keep working in the tropics and to contribute to sustainable agriculture.

 - United States

 - Jesus College

 A native of the culturally rich and biodiverse state of Louisiana, I have long cultivated interests in ecology and conservation.
-I am currently completing my PhD in Zoology at the University of Cambridge.
+I am currently completing my PhD in Zoology.
 My research focusses on how management of oil palm plantations affects invertebrates and their ecosystem functions (Sumatra, Indonesia).
 In particular, I study management of riparian buffers, which are areas of non-cultivated land that border waterways within agricultural areas.
 I focus on invertebrates because they provide important ecosystem services within oil palm plantations, such as pollination and pest control.
 My PhD is supervised by Ed Turner (Insect Ecology Group) in the University Museum of Zoology.

 Starting in October 2021, I will be starting a new project in the Insect Ecology Group as a postdoctoral researcher.
 My project focusses on socioecological differences between Liberian land use systems, and aims to identify aspects of land management that can improve overall crop sustainability.
 This has implications for sustainable crop production, food security, and the income and livelihoods of individual farmers.
 My postdoctoral research is funded by the Marshall Sherfield Foundation.